svenu38/Biovid-Challenge2025/README.md

 This repository contains the official implementation of our method submitted to the **BIOVID Challenge 2025**, titled:

 > **“Multimodal Biometric Authentication Using Lip Motion and Spoken Passphrases.”**
-> (Accepted in ICIAP 2025 Workshop – BIOVID Challenge, LNCS Volume)
+> Accepted in *ICIAP 2025 Workshop – BIOVID Challenge (LNCS Volume)*

-The system performs **open-set biometric authentication** using synchronized audio–visual MP4 videos.
-Each authentication sample includes:
+Our system performs **open-set biometric authentication** using synchronized audio–visual MP4 videos.
+Each sample includes:

 - **Lip-motion RGB frames**
 - **Spoken passphrase audio**

-We design a **dual-stream deep learning architecture** using a 3D-ResNet18 + BiGRU visual encoder and an ECAPA-TDNN audio encoder.
-These embeddings are fused using a **Gated Multimodal Unit (GMU)** to produce a 256-dimensional joint embedding for both **classification** and **identity verification**.
+We use a **dual-stream architecture**:
+3D-ResNet18 + BiGRU for visual encoding, and ECAPA-TDNN for audio encoding.
+A **Gated Multimodal Unit (GMU)** fuses both streams into a 256-D embedding used for classification and identity verification.

 ---

 ## 🔥 Key Contributions

-- **Dual-stream architecture:**
+- **Dual-stream audio–visual architecture**
-  - 3D-ResNet-18 + BiGRU (visual)
-  - ECAPA-TDNN (audio)
-- **Gated Multimodal Unit (GMU)** for adaptive, learned fusion
+- **GMU-based adaptive fusion**
-- **Hybrid loss function** using Triplet Loss + Binary Cross Entropy
+- **Hybrid Triplet + BCE loss**
-- **Open-set verification** using cosine similarity + thresholding
+- **Open-set decision using cosine similarity + threshold**
-- Reproducible training, evaluation, and submission-generation pipeline
+- **Full pipeline: preprocessing → training → inference → submission**

 ---

 ## 🧠 System Architecture

-Include your architecture figure here:
+Add your architecture image here:

 ```markdown
 ![Architecture](architecture.jpg)